Doxuno

 DISPUTE RESOLUTION

-Any dispute arising out of or relating to this Agreement shall be resolved exclusively in the state or federal courts located in the State of California.
+Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved exclusively in the state or federal courts located in the State of California.
 Each Party hereby consents to the personal jurisdiction and venue of such courts.

 17.